 Safe Driving Practices

 Plan ahead before consuming alcohol.
 Arrange for a designated driver, use rideshare services, or stay overnight if necessary.
 Even if you feel capable of driving, alcohol can impair judgment and reaction times.
+Taking these simple precautions is the only guaranteed way to avoid the legal, financial, and personal turmoil that follows a first time DUI.

 Education and Awareness Programs